iantar1/Philosophers/README.md

 | The process is called the heavyweight process. | A Thread is lightweight as each thread in a process shares code, data, and resources.	|
 | The process is isolated. | Threads share memory.	|

+In summary, threads are lighter weight than processes and are used to achieve parallelism within a process, while processes are used to achieve concurrency between independent tasks.

 * **WHAAT IS RACE CONDITION**:

 		A race condition is a situation that can occur in computer software when two or more threads or processes access a shared resource, such as a memory location or a file, in an unexpected or unintended order.

+	Multithreading is a common technique used in modern software development to increase performance and responsiveness of applications, especially those that involve I/O operations or long-running tasks that can be split into smaller pieces.